ishujeetSingh1/Ishujeetsingh/README.md

 # Ishujeetsingh
 •	😄 My pronouns are: He/His/Him

-•	🔭 I’m currently doing a master’s in Business Analytics from the University of Texas at Dallas and building my skill set in Data Science.
+•	🔭 I’m currently doing a master’s in Business Analytics from the University of Texas at Dallas and building my skill set in Data Engineer.

 •	🧐Currently, I am looking for a full-time position.